arackaf/mongo-graphql-starter/README.md

 As of version 0.8, this project will use Mongo transactions for any multi-document mutations (creates, updates or deletes), assuming of course your Mongo version supports them (4.0).

-If you're on Mongo 4, be sure to provide a `client` object to the root object, as discussed at the very beginning of these docs.
-If you, any mutations which affect more than one document will use a transaction, and only commit when everything is finished.
+If you're on Mongo 4, be sure to provide a `client` object to the root GraphQL object, as discussed at the beginning of these docs.
+If you do, any mutations which affect more than one document will use a transaction, and only commit when everything is finished.

 To see whether a transaction was used for your mutation, you can query the `Meta` property, which itself has a boolean `transaction` property.
 See the generated schema for more info.

 ## Integrating custom content